soilwise-he/Soilwise-Project-Backlog/README.md

 ![create_project_1.png](create_project_1.png)

-You can then start from a template, select "Featured" and e.g. Kanban Or you can start from scratch
+You can then start from a template, select "Featured" and e.g. Kanban.
+Or you can start from scratch.

 ![create_project_2.png](create_project_2.png)

-Provide a descriptive name to the project and hit the green button "Create project" in the bottom right corner
+Provide a descriptive name to the project and hit the green button "Create project" in the bottom right corner.

 ![create_project_3.png](create_project_3.png)

-The project can then be further configured via selecting settings in the upper left "..." icon
+The project can then be further configured via selecting settings in the upper left "..." icon.

 ![create_project_4.png](create_project_4.png)